-- Travel and accomodation cost for a guest speaker
+- Travel and accommodation cost for a guest speaker

-The center is particularly seeking initiatives that are sustainable beyond the tenure of the club's leadership, for example, a program or series of activities that can be held annually in partnership with the Global Business Center.
+This program is particularly interested in initiatives that are sustainable beyond the tenure of the club's leadership, for example, a program or series of activities that can be held annually in partnership with the GBC.

 - Workshops that build international business skills

 - Speaker series with a global theme